ory/ci/conventional_commit_config/README.md

 }
 ```

-Please note that you never need all these options together.
-Set only the ones
+You never need all options together.
+Set only the ones you need.
-you need.

 | name           | description                                        | default |
 | -------------- | -------------------------------------------------- | ------- |